Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 3. Tax Advantages

-Multi-member LLCs can also provide tax advantages.
+Multi-member LLCs can also provide tax benefits.
 Unlike single-member LLCs where the profits and losses are taken by the owner, it’s quite different in multi-member LLCs.

 Multi-member LLCs can choose to share profits or losses in any agreed structure.
 This can help with tax planning in unincorporated LLCs.
 This means each co-owner can optimize their tax liabilities.